 Like the soda bread that I mentioned above, I believe this may have been a recipe that was a stepping stone toward the English Muffin.
 In my eyes, they must be cousins because the cooking method is so similar.

 This recipe begins with cooked and mashed potatoes that have been seasoned with a little butter and salt.
-That simple, potatoes, butter and salt with the addition of just enough flour to make the mixture slightly bready.
+That simple, potatoes, butter, and salt with the addition of just enough flour to make the mixture slightly bready.
 The steam of the warm potatoes and the butter allow the mixture to puff slightly when cooking, but other than that there is no leavener and the finished product is a bit like a potato pancake.

 And as in true Irish fashion, it is suggested that you top them with a heaping helping of Irish butter!
 Everything gets some butter on top in Ireland.
 And I can't say I am mad about it, it was also one of the good things they would have had around if there was a cow on the farm, so heap it on and enjoy!

-This Irish Potato Bread also makes a great addition to your St. Patrick's Day feast, I have also shared recipes for Soda Bread, Irish Shortbread, Colcannon Potatoes, Corned Beef and Cabbage, and my Nextover recipe for Ruban Casserole.
+This Irish Potato Bread also makes a great addition to your St. Patrick's Day feast, I have also shared recipes for Soda Bread, Irish Shortbread, Colcannon Potatoes, Corned Beef, and Cabbage, and my Nextover recipe for Ruban Casserole.

 If you can't tell, I love celebrating a holiday and these recipes are actually a few of my favorites that I look forward to having every year!
 I hope you enjoy them as much as I do, now go get cooking!